 Mach-O, DMG, and PKG files are supported with content version 599.
 You can also manually or programmatically submit all Mac OS X supported file types for analysis (including application bundles, for which the firewall does not support automatic forwarding).

 Roshal Archive (RAR) and 7-Zip (7z) archive files.
-Password-protected and Multi-volume archives are that are split into several smaller files cannot be submitted for analysis.
+Multi-volume archives are that are split into several smaller files cannot be submitted for analysis.

 Executable and Linkable Format (ELF) files.